yasirshahzad/cs-definitions-concepts/MongoDB/ExtentedPlan.md

 ### 🔹 3.
 MongoDB Atlas UI

-If you're using **MongoDB Atlas** (MongoDB’s cloud service), you have access to an easy-to-use web interface to:
+If you're using **MongoDB Atlas** (MongoDB's cloud service), you have access to an easy-to-use web interface to:

 - Manage databases, collections, users, and clusters
 - Monitor performance in real time
 - Set up and manage backups
 - Configure security settings

-**Atlas** is ideal if you don’t want to manage infrastructure and just want to focus on your application.
+**Atlas** is ideal if you don't want to manage infrastructure and just want to focus on your application.

 ---

-## 11.2. 💻 Language Drivers
+### 11.2. 💻 Language Drivers

 MongoDB provides **official language drivers** for multiple programming languages, so you can easily integrate MongoDB with your application.